 What is Mono?

-Infectious mononucleosis (mono) is often called kissing disease and requires mono testing to diagnose.
+Infectious mononucleosis (mono) is often the called kissing disease and requires mono testing to diagnose.
 The virus that causes mono (Epstein-Barr virus) is spread through saliva.
 You can get it through kissing, but you can also be exposed by sharing a glass or food utensils with someone who has mono.
 However, mononucleosis isn’t as contagious as some infections, such as the common cold.

 You’re most likely to get mononucleosis with all the signs and symptoms if you’re a teen or young adult.
 Young children usually have few symptoms, and the infection often goes undiagnosed.